tatp22/multidim-positional-encoding/README.md

 This also works on tensors of the form `(batchsize, ch, x)`, etc. See the usage for more information.

+*NOTE*: The import syntax has changed as of version `6.0.1`.
+See the section for details.

 To install, simply run:

 ```
 pip install positional-encodings[pytorch,tensorflow]
 ```

+You can also install the pytorch and tf encodings individually with the following commands.

 * For a PyTorch only installation, run `pip install positional-encodings[pytorch]`
 * For a TensorFlow only installation, run `pip install positional-encodings[tensorflow]`